 An Amazing Return

 Silk went on to get her own solo series by Marvel.
-With her arrival into the Marvel Universe along with Spider-Man and Spider-Woman and all the other spider-family members, this opened the gates to another one of Slott’s big stories.
+With her arrival into the Marvel Universe, along with Spider-Man, Spider-Woman and all the other Spider-family members, this opened the gates to another one of Slott’s big stories.
 One where he would use every version of Spider-Man ever created, plus some brand new ones.